 3x Maradonas… 1x Roy Hodgson… and a remarkable game in Granada

-It was 15th November 1987 and fans gathered expectantly at the old Los Cármenes stadium, near the centre of Granada, to witness a never before seen spactacle: All three Maradona brothers, playing for the same team, at the same time, for the first time.
+It was 15th November 1987 and fans gathered expectantly at the old Los Cármenes stadium near the centre of Granada, to witness a never before seen spectacle: All three Maradona brothers, playing for the same team, at the same time, for the first time.